 The outside of your home is your first impression of the property.
 It makes a statement – whether you want it to or not.
-When it comes time to redo your siding or choose siding for the first time, there are many variables to consider, such as type of siding, color, design, installation technician and more.
+When it comes time to redo your siding or choose siding for the first time, there are many variables to consider, such as type of siding, color, design, installation technician, and more.
 It can become overwhelming.

 If you’re in the market for new siding on your home or you’re just getting started with the building phase, this article is for you.
-Keep these tips and ideas in mind will help make the process smooth and seamless.
+Keeping these tips and ideas in mind will help make the process smooth and seamless.
 Choosing your siding doesn’t have to be a task you avoid until the last minute.
 Helpful tips and information like this can help take the stress out of it.

 These are just a few ideas to consider when you want to have siding installed.

-This type of siding is known to have a long lifespan and is very versatile when it comes to style opportunities.
+Fiber cement beadboard is known to have a long lifespan and is very versatile when it comes to style opportunities.
 It’s well known for being durable and is a good choice in areas where tornadoes or hurricanes tend to happen.
 Fiber cement beadboard is also a great option for porch ceilings and outdoor patio areas.